 The need to shift from single-species conservation approaches to multi-species and whole ecosystem approaches has long been recognized [1,2].
 Network information can provide a new perspective for whole ecosystem assessments in biodiversity conservation and management.
 Preserving species interactions can ensure long-term population persistence and maintain ecosystem functions and services [3,4].
-Focusing on ecological networks as conservation targets promotes the stability of populations and ecosystem functions and minimises negative outcomes regarding species extinctions [5-7].
+Focusing on species interaction networks (see Glossary) as conservation targets promotes the stability of populations and ecosystem functions and minimises negative outcomes regarding species extinctions [5-7].
 Recent reviews list specific interaction network metrics that decision-makers can use [8].
-Implicit network information has already been integrated into conservation planning, for example through consideration of keystone species with disproportionate effects on their communities, which should facilitate the uptake of network-based biodiversity indicators in decision-making [2,9,10, see Box 1].
+Implicit network information has already been integrated into conservation planning, which should facilitate the uptake of network-based biodiversity indicators in decision-making [2,9,10].
+For instance, network information is implicitly integrated through the consideration of keystone species that disproportionately affect local communities (see Box 1).

-Despite the potential benefits, conservation practices rarely explicitly consider information derived from measures of the structure of ecological networks.
-Conservation policy and practice still heavily focus on single species and habitats.
+Despite the potential benefits, conservation practices rarely explicitly consider information derived from ecological network metrics, and conservation policy and practice still heavily focus on single species and habitats.
+This is in part due to uncertainty, and in part due to the choice of indicators.
 Uncertainty about network structure and responses to human disturbances mirrors concerns in macro-ecological and ecosystem models [11,12].
 Additionally, identifying which interaction network metrics are suitable biodiversity indicators with clear interpretation for conservation remains challenging.

 Decision- and policy-makers must act now to bend the curve of extinction and accelerate ecosystem recovery [13,14].
 Ecologists need to provide them with useful network and ecosystem-wide information.
 For instance, protected area planning could prioritise regions where mutualistic interaction partners or prey and predators overlap [15], or where there is high trophic diversity and redundancy, enhancing robustness to extinctions [16].
 Moreover, since interaction network structure is linked to ecosystem functioning and ecosystem service provision, focusing on network metrics changes for conservation targets should ensure ecosystem stability and service delivery [e.g., pollination, pest control, food production, 5,7,17].
-Given the global goals to maintain ecosystem services [Goal B of the Kunming-Montreal Global Biodiversity Framework, 18], assessing network structure stability changes should help managers and decision-makers prioritise areas to maintain ecosystem functioning and resilience [5,19].
+Given the global goals to maintain ecosystem services [Goal B of the Kunming-Montreal Global Biodiversity Framework, 18], assessing changes in network structure and stability should help managers and decision-makers prioritise areas to maintain ecosystem functioning and resilience [5,19].